Fitness Volt

 How to do it:

-2. Pushing down with your right arm, bend your left elbow and curl your hands up toward your shoulder.
+2. Pushing down with your right arm, bend your left elbow and curl your hands toward your shoulder.

 3. Use your right arm to push your left hand back down and repeat.